moechaker/UART_Test_Bench/README.md

 # UART_Test_Bench

 This repository contains a SystemVerilog test bench and related files to verify the functionality of a UART (Universal Asynchronous Receiver-Transmitter).
-The test bench is designed to rigorously test the UART's behavior under different data rates, transmission modes, and error conditions to ensure its correct operation.

 ## Introduction